HenrikSamuelsson/reading-sams-teach-yourself-cpp-8th/chapter-03/quiz/stycpp8th-chapter-3-quiz-solutions.md

 ## 2

 Prefer using `const` qualified objects instead of `#define` macros.
 The problem with macros is that they do not obey the C++ scope and type rules.
-Not being type safe means that errors can sneak in when using a macro that the compiler could have spotted automatically if a `const` qualified object had been used.
+This leads to that errors can sneak in when using a macro that the compiler could have spotted automatically if a `const` qualified object had been used.